Lotusbudda/platform_manifest/README.md

 ## Building ##

-Now you are ready to build AOSP images that can be flashed to a device.
+Now you are ready to build Rise OS images that can be flashed to a device.
 To do this, you have to point out your specific device and then start building the images.

 ```bash